-The importance of physical comfort
+The importance of physical comfort to body image

 How often do you notice the physical comfort of your body?